Selene (Underworld): Personality

-Selene is headstrong and stubborn, even to a fault, not willing to back down when she knows something is wrong when she is investigating Lycan activity.
+Selene is headstrong and stubborn, even to a fault, not willing to back down when she knows something is wrong, when she is investigating Lycan activity.
 This can continue even to the point of endangering herself, such as when she passed out from blood loss at the wheel of her car after Michael warned her against driving in her condition.
-Selene is described as being "steely-eyed", and having great "emotional independence" from the rest of the Coven, as well being of "extreme intelligence" and of "sharp intuition".
-In her Underworld official bio, it is stated that she "trusts almost no-one", and that she has a "passion for truth, albeit laced with vengeance", which "traps her in a reluctantly violent and tragic purpose".
+Selene is described as being "steely-eyed" and having great "emotional independence" from the rest of the Coven, as well as being of "extreme intelligence" and of "sharp intuition".
+In her Underworld official bio, it is stated that she "trusts almost no one" and that she has a "passion for truth, albeit laced with vengeance", which "traps her in a reluctantly violent and tragic purpose".

-After centuries of militaristic discipline, having served as a Death Dealer of the vampire clan, Selene had long since developed a near-impervious, stoic external demeanor.
-Selene is not known for a sense of humor and is actually one of the most honest vampires in the franchise.
+After centuries of militaristic discipline, having served as a Death Dealer of the vampire clan, Selene had long since developed a near-impervious, stoic external demeanour.
+Selene is not known for a sense of humour and is actually one of the franchise's most honest vampires.
 She is also something of an idealist, believing in certain ideals as justice.
 Although a vampire for six centuries, Selene only really willingly interacted with other Death Dealers and has never fit in with her own kind (most of whom are too absorbed in their own pursuits of self-gratification) unlike them, Selene has never forgotten why she became a vampire and that they are at war with the Lycans, which leads her to consider them layabouts and dead weight, so she cares little for what they all think of her.

-In the first installment, Kraven, who fancies himself as her suitor, complains that she pays far too much attention to hunting and killing Lycans, and that she takes "this warrior business far too seriously".
-Selene, meanwhile, regards Kraven as "a pig, a coward and an insufferable egotist" who is too wrapped up in himself to even pick up on the fact that Selene simply doesn't want anything to do with him, let alone be his arm-trophy at the coven's social events.
-She dodges his social gatherings, she outright rejects his romantic advances at every turn, in public and in private and she prefers to dedicate her every waking hour into her calling as a Death Dealer.
+In the first instalment, Kraven, who fancies himself as her suitor, complains that she pays far too much attention to hunting and killing Lycans, and that she takes "this warrior business far too seriously".
+Selene, meanwhile, regards Kraven as "a pig, a coward and an insufferable egotist" who is too wrapped up in himself to even pick up on the fact that, simply, Selene doesn't want anything to do with him, let alone be his arm-trophy at the coven's social events.
+She dodges his social gatherings, she outright rejects his romantic advances at every turn, in public and in private, and she prefers to dedicate her every waking hour to her calling as a Death Dealer.